robstoll/atrium/README.md

 expect: [1, 2, 2, 4]        (java.util.Arrays.ArrayList <1234789>)
 ◆ contains, in any order:
   ⚬ an entry which is: 3        (kotlin.Int <1234789>)
-    ⚬ ▶ number of occurrences: 0
+    ⚬ ▶ number of such entries: 0
         ◾ is at least: 1
 ```
 </ex-collection-short-1>